-If you inadvertley arrive with jewellery, large amounts of money or any other valuables, please ask family members to take them home.
+If you inadvertley arrive with jewellery, large amounts of money or any other valuables, please ask family members to take them home - we take no responsibility for the safe keeping of valuables during your stay.
 If this is not possible, please let the Nurse Unit Manager of your ward know so that valuables can be recorded and secured.